osmphp/admin/docs/05-specifications/01-objects.md

     {
     }

-As defined in the `Record` class, every record, in addition to all properties defined in its class has two standard properties:
+In addition to all properties defined in the class, every record has two standard properties:

 * `id` - Unique auto-incremented record ID.
 It's used for creating relationships between objects, and for object selection in a grid.
 * `title` - Record title.
 It's used for in various places of the admin area, for example, while displaying the object in dropdown option list, or in the page title of an edit form.